 Neighbourly is a local search directory that helps connect local people with local businesses all across New Zealand.
 Customers can search for your business by name or by industry.

-Yelp is an international directory with a New Zealand specific site.
-Founded in 2004 Yelp now has an average of approximately 138 million monthly unique visitors per quarter and has collected over 61 million reviews to date, it is extremely popular with hospitality businesses.
+Yelp is another international directory with a New Zealand specific site.
+Founded in 2004, Yelp now has an average of approximately 138 million monthly unique visitors per quarter and has collected over 61 million reviews to date, it is extremely popular with hospitality businesses.

-Fyple is another New Zealand local business directory with tens of thousands of New Zealand business listings.
+Finda is a New Zealand local business directory with thousands of kiwi business listings.
 A free listing lets businesses display contact details, photos, description, website and social media links.

 Eventfinda is the go to guide to all events in New Zealand.
 If your business holds any type of events, classes, courses or training it is worthwhile setting up a free Eventfinda business profile and listing for each event you run.

-Listing with a local Chamber of Commerce can help you be found online and network with existing businesses.
+Listing with your local Chamber of Commerce can help you be found online and network with existing businesses.
 You are also added to a nationwide database of businesses.

-Don’t underestimate the power of social media platforms when link building.
+Don’t underestimate the power of your social media platforms when link building!
 A popular Facebook Page, Instagram or LinkedIn profile can rank highly in a Google search and provide valuable links back to your website.
-Start with the most popular platforms like Facebook, Instagram, LinkedIn, Pinterest and Twitter.
+Start with the most popular platforms like Facebook, Instagram, LinkedIn and Twitter.
 However, remember to only use those that are right for your business and that you can manage and update on a regular basis.

-- Most website directories offer paid and free listing options.
+- Use free website listings.
+Most website directories offer paid and free listing options.
 While there are some circumstances where it is worth paying to add your website and your business, we would recommend that you go for the free listing whenever possible!

 Want to find out more?

-Want to use these tools to help your business?
+Keen to use these tools to help your business?
 Need help in the online space?
-Keen to take your online marketing to the next level?

 View our recent projects!

-Want to know more about what we do?
-Find out how we have helped New Zealand businesses achieve their online goals.
+Find out more about what we do, and how we have helped New Zealand businesses achieve their online goals.